-By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Surveillance, Office of Surveillance & Compliance
+By Linda Kim-Jung, PharmD, Safety Reviewer, Division of Veterinary Product Safety, Office of Surveillance & Compliance

 People make mistakes.
 Fortunately, most mistakes do not physically harm others.
 But if a person makes a mistake that causes a medication error, there may be serious, even fatal, consequences.

 A medication error can occur anywhere in the medication use process, from a practitioner writing a prescription, to a pharmacist filling the prescription, to a nurse giving the drug to a person in the hospital, or to a person taking the drug at home.
 In an effort to prevent medication errors, FDA looks at the areas of the medication use process where mistakes are most likely to occur.

 Unclear medical abbreviations are one cause of medication errors.
 There are different reasons why practitioners use abbreviations, including what they were taught in school and training.
 Using abbreviations is also a way to save time when writing prescriptions and documenting what was prescribed in patient records.
 However, experience with marketed drugs shows medication mix-ups occur because abbreviations are misinterpreted.
 Not all practitioners interpret abbreviations in the same way.
 Abbreviations can be vague and unfamiliar, causing the intended meaning to be improperly conveyed.
 Poor penmanship is not the only culprit – abbreviations are prone to misinterpretation even when prescriptions are typed.